 Introducing a new and unique space for Indianapolis that celebrates the rich heritage of those with African roots.

 The space, conceived by the experiential design firm of RLR Associates Inc. of Indianapolis, creates a “third place” away from home or work to gather and explore ideas leading to a greater awareness of black culture and heritage.
-The CBLC’s design, construction, artworks and interpretative elements will be available to the general public free of charge when visiting Central Library.
+The CBLC’s design, construction, artworks and interpretative elements are available to the general public free of charge when visiting Central Library.